Connecting Your Tools and Integrations

 Multi-Instance Connectors

 Your organization can connect multiple instances of the same connector type.
-For example, you might have two Zendesk accounts — one for your production environment and one for your sandbox, or separate accounts for different product lines.
+For example, you might run two Google Workspace accounts — one for the main company and one for a separate team — or two Zendesk accounts (production and sandbox), or separate accounts for different product lines.
+You can connect both and let your agents use either one.

 How It Works

-• Each connector instance has a unique name within your organization (e.g., "Production Zendesk" and "Sandbox Zendesk").
+- Each connector instance has a unique name within your organization (e.g., "Production Zendesk" and "Sandbox Zendesk", or "Google Main Company" and "Google Europe Team").

 This disambiguation is automatic — you do not need to configure anything beyond giving each connector instance a distinct name.